scipy-conference/scipy_proceedings/papers/brent_komer/hpsklearn.rst

 Taking a step back though, there is often no particular reason to use either an RBF-SVM or an RF when they are both computationally viable.
 A model-agnostic practitioner may simply prefer to go with the one that provides greater accuracy.
-In this light, *the choice of classifier can be seen as hyperparameter* alongside the $C$-value in the SVM and the max-tree-depth of the RF.
+In this light, *the choice of classifier can be seen as hyperparameter* alongside the :math:`C`-value in the SVM and the max-tree-depth of the RF.
 Indeed the choice and configuration of *pre-processing* components may likewise be seen as part of the model selection / hyperparameter optimization problem.
 The Auto-Weka project [Tho12]_ was the first to show that an entire library of machine learning approaches (Weka [Hal09]_ ) can be searched within the scope of a single run of hyperparameter tuning.
 However, Weka is a GPL-licensed Java library, and was not written with scalability in mind.
 These factors limit the utility of Auto-Weka.